1Mohamed-Maher1/HTML-Fundamentals/README.md

 ⁃ Utilizing tables for structured layouts.
 ---
 ### Forms and Inputs
+- Topics (Planned):

-- Topics (Planned):Creating and validating forms.
+⁃ Creating and validating forms.

 ⁃ Implementing form elements like text fields, message groups, and submit buttons.